pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 an ETag header when responding with the current section, and a Cache-Control header when responding with archived sections.

+A more standard approach would be to use Atom (application/atom+xml) which is a common standard for producing RSS feeds and thus a great fit for representing lists of events.

 RemoteNotificationLog
 ~~~~~~~~~~~~~~~~~~~~~